kaltepeter/rancher-k8s-pi/cloud-init/README.md

 1. Use static ip and wifi config

+    For the rancher-mgmt:

+    `sh ./generate-from-template.sh ./cloud-init/network-config-mgmt.template > /Volumes/system-boot/network-config` to write to a location.

+    For the rancher-node:

-    `sh ./generate-from-template.sh ./cloud-init/network-config.template > /Volumes/system-boot/network-config` to write to a location.
+    `sh ./generate-from-template.sh ./cloud-init/network-config-node.template > /Volumes/system-boot/network-config` to write to a location.

 1. Use ssh key auth